Appellate Court Rules Foul Language Around Children Doesn’t Constitute Material Change Of Circumstances

 The Court of Appeals of Tennessee At Nashville found the Stepfather’s use of offensive language to be “misguided and unadvisable,” but the trial court’s injunction prohibiting foul language around the children, along with the lower court’s order that Mother and Stepfather seek family counseling was sufficient to ensure the children’s continued well-being.
 Thus, the Court ruled that the father did not prove by a preponderance of the evidence that the Stepfather’s behavior constituted a material change of circumstance and therefore the Mother remained the children’s primary residential parent.

 This does not mean that foul language at or around children may never be a material change in circumstances but simply means that in this case it was not.
-Therefore, if your former spouse if attempting to modify the adjudicated parenting plan and/or primary residential parent citing a change in material change in circumstance that rises to the level of effecting change in your children’s wellbeing, contact attorney Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a free consultation.
+Therefore, if your former spouse if attempting to modify the adjudicated parenting plan and/or primary residential parent citing a change in material change in circumstance that rises to the level of effecting change in your children’s wellbeing, contact attorney Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a consultation.
 Our phone number is 615-417-7800